-A lot of places boast breathtaking scenery, but this was the first time a view really had taken my breath away.
-As I looked around I could feel my head spin and my knees going weak.
-It might have been the bright blue skies and dazzling white snow, or the crisp, freezing mountain air, but then again it might have been the altitude.
+A lot of places boast breathtaking scenery, but my trip with Jungfrau Railways was the first time a view really took my breath away.
+As I looked around I could feel my head spin and my knees go weak.
+It might’ve been the bright blue skies and dazzling white snow, or the crisp, freezing mountain air, but then again it might’ve been the altitude.
 At 3454 metres above sea level, a trip to the top of the Jungfraujoch is enough to leave you breathless in more ways than one.

 Europe’s highest railway station has views across the Swiss Alps and beyond into France, Germany and Italy.
 Up here you’re surrounded by the Eiger, Mönch and Jungfrau – peaks the world’s best mountaineers have tried – and sometimes lost their lives – trying to conquer.

 But you don’t have to invest in an ice axe, climb for days and risk avalanches or frostbite to reach these heights today.
-The Jungfrau Railway makes the mountains accessible, and opens up this stunning high-altitude world to us less adventurous (or should that be crazy?) types.
-And it’s not the only mountain railway in the area either.
+Jungfrau Railways make these mountains accessible, and opens up this stunning high-altitude world to us less adventurous (or should that be less crazy?) types.
+And this isn’t the only mountain railway in the area either.
 There are a whole series of spectacular journeys that take you into the mountains of Switzerland’s Bernese Oberland.

 This small area packs a major scenic punch with glaciers, alpine meadows, lakes and waterfalls.
 You can stay in Interlaken or the pretty mountain village of Grindelwald and try Jungfrau Railways’ mountain experiences.
-Trains, views, Swiss cheese – it’s the perfect combination.
+Trains, views, Swiss cheese – what more could you want?